Section 8: the good, the bad, and the ugly

 As a property manager, if an owner tells me they want to go Sec 8, I will comply.
 But can I illustrate perhaps reasons why you might be better off using private pay tenants?

 1) Section 8 tenants put a lot more wear and tear on their units than private pay.
 Sec 8 tenants are home a greater amount of time than a private payer who has to work to keep a roof over their head and put food on the table.
-I've seen significant more wear & tear with a Sec 8 tenant.
+Starting as early as month 4 of occupancy, I've seen significant more wear & tear with a Sec 8 tenant than a private pay.
 Every.
 Single.
 Time.

 2) Private pay tenants tend to be more responsible and less likely to create additional maintenance repairs.
+Not just financially...but that's a part of it.
 Sec 8 mandates the owner is responsible for ALL repairs, regardless of any reason.

-I had a Sec 8 tenant constantly lock herself out to where she broke 2 of the windows as a means to get in the property.
+I had a Sec 8 tenant constantly lock herself out to where she broke 2 different windows as a means to get in the property.
 There was no way I could turn around & charge the cost of the window replacements to her (and it was!! a full window replacement for both windows)...per Sec 8.
+Yes, we had the opportunity to terminate the lease but the owner didn't want to because of the guaranteed income.

 That same tenant had a Super Bowl party.
-She (not even a guest) got so drunk that as she was throwing up, she head butted the toilet bowl, broke it, & caused a leak.
-By the time the water was shut off, there was significant things that needed replaced...flooring in the bathroom & in the hall, vanity, personal items...and that's in addition to replacing the toilet.
+She (not even a guest) got so drunk that as she was throwing up.
+While she was doing so, she head butted the toilet bowl, broke it, & caused a leak.
+By the time the water was shut off, there was significant work to be done...flooring in the bathroom & in the hall, vanity, personal items, drywall repair (and painting once the drywall was set...and that's in addition to replacing the toilet.
 All at the owner's expense.
-If I have a private pay individual who did all this damage & they refused to pay the invoice to fix this type of work, I'd not renew at the 1st opportunity (and if they're already m2m, even better in terms of timing) and deduct from their security deposit.

 3) CMHA last year (late 2024) gave investors a HUGE incentive to start housing those on a Sec 8 wait list.
 CMHA was willing to pay in the suburbs a higher than market rent as an inducement to get folks off the wait list.
 It worked great.
 Until early summer 2025.
 CMHA sent out communication asking investors with sec 8 tenants to NOT increase rent for the forseeable future to NOT ask for any increases.